sdc-wandrr/matt-service/README.md

 **GET**
 ```/api/hostels/:hostel_id/images```

-A GET request to the above endpoint will fetch an array of objects containing images and image descriptions for the specified hostel id.
+A GET request to the above endpoint will fetch an array of objects containing images/image descriptions for the specified hostel id.

 ![Alt ](/screenshots/GET-request.png?raw=true "GET request sample data")